 The History of the BJJ Belt

 There is a lot of mystery linked to the beginnings of the Brazilian Jiu-Jitsu belt system.
 The oldest story with any martial arts belt is that students would start practicing as a white belt and then over time their white belt would dirty and eventually become black.
-This is also where the myth of not washing your belt comes from, however this has been scientifically proved as unsanitary.
-The black belt in any martial arts is meant to represent mastery, hard work and dedication to the art.
+This is also where the myth of not washing your belt comes from, however, this has been scientifically proven as unsanitary.
+The black belt in any martial arts is meant to represent mastery, hard work, and dedication to the art.

 However, the truth is, the founder of Judo, Jigoro Kano, introduced the original black belt system in 1882 at the original Kodokan martial arts school.
 Kano apparently got the idea from Japanese high school swimmers, who wore black ribbons around their waists to signify their advanced status.
 At the Kodokan, white belt students were deemed as beginners, and black belts were awarded to students who had mastered the fundamental Judo techniques.
-This was still two belts however and intermediate colours were introduced throughout the life of the martial art.
+There were still two belts however and intermediate colors were introduced throughout the life of the martial art.

 Belts in Brazilian Jiu-Jitsu

 After meeting with Kano’s student Maeda, in 1952, grandmasters Heilo and Carlos Gracie brought in the belt system for Gracie Jiu-Jitsu.
-This was based on instructorship, rather than actual martial arts skill.
-Even accomplished students at the academies wore white belts, due to the fact they did not take the instructors course.
-Students who did decide to proceed to becoming instructors were given light blue belts and after they became a professor, they earned a dark blue belt.
+This was based on instructorship, rather than actual martial arts skills.
+Even accomplished students at the academies wore white belts, due to the fact they did not take the instructor’s course.
+Students who did decide to proceed to become instructors were given light blue belts and after they became a professor, they earned a dark blue belt.
 Black belts did not exist in this period of Brazilian Jiu-Jitsu.

 In 1967 black belts were first introduced into Brazilian Jiu-Jitsu along with the grading bar system that separated themselves from other martial arts.
 There are two black belts available for Jiu-Jitsu fighters, the first is the traditional black belt with the red bar, this signifies that the black belt is a teacher and will often instruct classes, there is also a variation on this where a red bar is adjoined with red and white stripes at the ends, this signifies the professor and the head instructor of the gym.